sercankulcu/sercankulcu.github.io/_pencils/2025-06-27-american-school-pencils-as-design-objects.md

 The school pencil is therefore both object and message.

-Yellow is not the only American school-penc il color.
+Yellow is not the only American school-pencil color.

 Natural wood, red, blue, green, black, and novelty finishes all appear.